better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 ### Tracking
 Tracking is the backbone of collaboration as it drives the exchange of projects and their artifacts.
 In Radicle, peers track other peers and projects that they are interested in.
-This happens when a peer clones another peer's project or tracks a peer directly by adding them as a remote to their project via Upstream.
+This happens when a peer clones another peer's project.

 Since peers represent seperate devices in the network, they each have their own view of the network.
 Each peer tracks this view of projects, identities, and